1950s

 The first photo shows the cog-shaped piece of wood (just left of center) and the shaft (on lower part of cog) which can manually unlock the film advance mechanism and the photo-counter mechanism.
 It extends through the right camera cover and allows the film advance lock and photo counter lock to be released with the outer cover of the camera still in place (the shaft being held by the latch in the previous photos).
 The shaft above that operates the film advance mechanism and has a knob attached when the outer cover is in place (see previous photos).
 The second photo shows a close-up of the locking bar.
 One end of the locking bar has a tip which fits into the notches on the silver photo-counter wheel.
 The other end of the bar has a similar tip which locks the film advance gear mechanism.
 The bar is spring-loaded to the closed position.
 After a photo is taken the lower shaft on the wooden cog is depressed momentarily by the operator as the film is advanced.
 The cross bar attached to the silver photo-counter wheel turns and trips the photo counter (attached to the camera's right cover - see previous photos).
 When the film advances the proper distance, the right tip of the lock bar enters the next slot on the silver photo-counter wheel and the left tip of the bar locks the film advance gears.

 The first photo shows the left tip of the lock bar inserted into the film advance gear mechanism.
-The second photo (wooden cog is removed) shows a manual gear lock just to the left of upper tip of the spring and above the horizontal rod.
+The second photo (wooden cog is removed for better viewing) shows a manual gear lock just to the left of the upper end of the spring andjust above the horizontal rod.
 The tip of this gear lock is similar in shape to the tips on the ends of the lock bar and was apparently intended to manually lock the gear mechanism for extended periods of time such as when the camera was being transported.

 The first photo shows a portion of the mechanism which allows the wooden plate with the photo-counter shaft, film advance gears, mirror and ground glass, all to be moved a slight distance forward or rearward by a shaft extending through the back of the camera (What appears to be joints in the wood are actually separations between the movable center section and the upper and lower fixed sections).
 This was apparently intended for small adjustments to the focus of this otherwise fixed-focus camera.
 The second photo is a close-up of the viewfinder mirror and ground glass.
 The third photo shows an image as seen through the viewfinder porthole in the top of the camera.